Good news for SAP customers who haven’t transitioned to S/4HANA yet: On Feb 4, 2020, SAP...

 Furthermore, the development of AI applications or the intelligent extension of existing applications requires easy access to computing power, data, connectivity, but above all additive platform services (e.g. certain AI or ML methods).
 This also facilitates cross-departmental and cross-company collaboration between AI and ML experts.
 The central approach of the cloud also supports a predominant paradigm in AI development: centralized learning and decentralized execution.
 It is advantageous for example to combine data from multiple production systems centrally, to learn from the larger pool of data and thus to develop better algorithms.

 The cloud is therefore a clear advantage for AI, although not a necessity.
-For example, USU is developing such an AI cloud as a platform approach in its Katana division.
+For example, USU is developing such an AI cloud as a platform approach.

 AI and Cloud in practice: The Service Meister project